 If Mohamud is convicted he will be the first American to have attempted terrorism inside the U.S. after travelling to Syria to train with, and receive instructions from, Islamist terrorists.
 (His counterpart in Europe is Mehdi Nemmouche, a fanatic who once said, “It’s such a pleasure to cut off a baby’s head,” and who is awaiting trial after his attack on the Jewish Museum of Belgium in Brussels in May 2014.
 Nemmouche would be Europe’s first conviction of somebody who travelled abroad and came back with training—and probably instructions, in Nemmouche’s case from ISIS—from the jihad in Syria and Iraq.)

-American security services—almost certainly NSA given the intercepted conversations in the indictment—were all over this case from early on, in Turkey and then in the U.S., but this threat will keep coming because since the schism opened between the Salafi-jihadists it has been evident that their quest for supremacy is going to play out in Western cities.
-There is no cost to al-Qaeda and ISIS for trying to get “lone wolves” to carry out attacks in the West, and much to gain: much credibility is on offer to the faction that can perpetrate the most spectacular terrorist attack on Western soil—a handy short-cut to funds and recruits that can help tip the balance on the ground in the Fertile Crescent and beyond.
+American security services—almost certainly NSA since the intercepted conversations in the indictment—were all over this case from early on, in Turkey and then in the U.S., but this threat will keep coming because since the schism opened between the Salafi-jihadists it has been evident that their quest for supremacy is going to play out in Western cities.
+There is no cost to al-Qaeda and ISIS for trying to get “lone wolves” to carry out attacks in the West, and everything to gain: much credibility is on offer to the faction that can perpetrate the most spectacular terrorist attack on Western soil—a handy short-cut to funds and recruits that can help tip the balance on the ground in the Fertile Crescent and beyond.